 How Appdome Enables Signing Secured iOS Apps without Xcode

-Code signing is a prerequisite for installing any app on a mobile iOS device.
+Code signing is a requirement for installing any app on an iOS mobile device.

-A valid signature, which uses an Apple-issued certificate, ensures the integrity of an app and stands as proof that the app comes from a known and approved source and has not been tampered with.
+A valid signature, using an Apple-issued certificate, ensures the integrity of an app and provides proof that the app comes from a known and approved source and has not been tampered with.

-During the Appdome app Build, Build process adapters are added to the app to achieve the requested added functionality.
-As a result, the app’s original signature is invalidated and must be resigned to allow deploying the app on mobile devices.
+During the Appdome app build process, build process adapters are added to the app to achieve the requested additional functionality.
+As a result, the app’s original signature is invalidated and must be re-signed in order for the app to be deployed on mobile devices.

 Appdome allows signing an app via the Sign tab, by using any of the following methods: